Giving Men a Better Chance of Beating Prostate Cancer

 Thank you for taking the positive step towards arranging a PSA Blood Test for yourself, or a loved one.
 Caught early, Prostate Cancer is usually curable.
 PSA blood tests are used to help detect prostate cancer.

 The Prostate Project’s Man Van will be at events in Surrey and across the Royal Surrey NHS Foundation Trust catchment area, helping to save and prolong the lives of men by providing access to PSA tests.
-You can read more about the Van and our appeal here: manvan
+You can read more about the Van with some FAQs here: manvan

-We are currently working hard with our partners to ensure as many men over the age of 50 will have access to a PSA Test, arranging a testing schedule and choosing locations in Surrey for the Man Van to visit.
+We are currently working hard with our partner Medefer to ensure as many men over the age of 50 will have access to a finger prick PSA Test, arranging a testing schedule and choosing locations in Surrey for the Man Van to visit.

-As Prostate Cancer often has no symptoms in its early stages, so for men aged 50+, family history and black, the PSA Test is a life-saving indicator that things might not be right, and the sooner you, or a loved one, gets tested the better.
+As Prostate Cancer often has no symptoms in its early stages, the PSA Test is a life-saving indicator that things might not be right, and the sooner you, or a loved one, gets tested the better.

 Caught early, Prostate Cancer is treatable and manageable, so well done on taking the first step.